 You are here

 Speech interaction with distant microphones represents a crucial step towards the deployment of flexible and non-invasive voice-enabled interfaces in novel application contexts, as for instance the smart home.
-In general, the distortion introduced in the signal by the environment, due to the distance between user and microphone, determines a significant reduction of speech recognition accuracy, if compared to the performance that can be obtained in an ideal close-talking condition, i.e., with the speaker at a distance of few centimeters from the microphone.
+In general, the distortion introduced in the signal by the environment, due to the distance between user and microphone, determines a significant reduction of speech recognition accuracy, if compared to the performance that can be obtained in an ideal close-talking condition, i.e., with the speaker at a distance of few centimeters from the microphones.
 This problem is quite well known by the related scientific community, and it is being tackled by an increasing number of labs and researchers.
 To further highlight the complexity of this challenge, it is worth noting that any speech recognition technology nowadays available in the market does not provide acceptable performance when applied in a distant-talking fashion, with the speaker at a distance of a few meters.

 A description of our past activities on this issue can be found here.

-- in the second case, the project deals wtih the application of similar technologies (involving in this study the S. Chiara Hospital of Trento) in a surgery room, which means a very complex environment from the acoustic point of view, due the large number of personnel and noise sources normally present in it.
+- in the second case, the project dealt wtih the application of similar technologies (involving in this study the S. Chiara Hospital of Trento) in a surgery room, which means a very complex environment from the acoustic point of view, due the large number of personnel and noise sources normally present in it.